 Borrowed funds secured by an asset are an acceptable source of funds for the down payment, closing costs, and reserves.
 Assets that may be used to secure funds include automobiles, artwork, collectibles, real estate, or financial assets, such as savings accounts, certificates of deposit, stocks, and bonds.
-When using borrowed funds as an asset, the repayment amount must be included as a debt.
+When using borrowed funds as an asset, the repayment amount must be included as a debt, unless the borrowed funds are secured by a financial asset, in which case the repayment amount may be excluded from debt.